davemoore22/sorcery/README.md

 I 'm currently developing solely on Linux (Ubuntu 22) so compilation instructions are currently Linux-specific.
 Windows instructions and releases will of course be supported at a later date.

-Full compliation instructions for Linux are in the doc/COMPILE text file, but in brief both CMake (via VSCode CMake Tools) and Code::Blocks are supported.
-C++20 compiler support is required.
+Full compliation instructions for Linux are in the doc/COMPILE text file, but in brief both CMake (via VSCode CMake Tools) and Code::Blocks are supported once the various support libraries are installed.
+C++20 compiler support is required (I'm currently using GCC 12.1).

 All code is released under the GPL - see the doc/LICENSE text file for full details.